 21 states join Biden administration in bid to modernize nation’s aging grid

 An aerial view shows high voltage power lines on May 16, 2024, in West Palm Beach, Florida.
 Twenty-one states are joining a push by President Joe Biden’s administration to modernize the nation’s aging electric grid, which is under pressure from growing demand, a changing mix of power generation and severe weather.
-(Photo by Joe Raedle/Getty Images)
+(Joe Raedle/Getty Images)

 Twenty-one states are joining a push by the Biden administration to modernize America’s aging electric grid, which is under pressure from growing demand, a changing power generation mix that includes lots of wind and solar and severe weather.